metaquantus/camel/README.md

 # Camel I2C Dual HX712 Weigh Scales Board

-Camel is a board with Dual HX712 Weigh Scales ADCs controlled by a low power STM32L010F4 MCU providing an I2C slave interface.
+Camel is a board with Dual HX712 Weigh Scales ADCs controlled by a low power STM32L010F4 or STM32L031F6 MCU providing an I2C slave interface.
 Power is provided by an I2C Adafruit STEMMA compatible 4-pin JST PH (2mm pitch) connector.
 This board will work with power from 3.3V to 5V, but it's better if VCC > 4V.